python-can-define-radio/sdr-course/classroom_activities/051-Sample-Rates-2.md

 </details>

-When you run that Python file, it will start writing to a file called `myTempReadings.txt`.
-After a few seconds of data have been recorded, press <kbd>Ctrl C</kbd> to exit the program.
+When you run that Python file, it will write to a file called `myTempReadings.txt`.

 ## Visualizing the data